mikeal/ZDAG/SPEC.md

 * Smaller numbers use less space.
 * Numbers 127 and lower are 1b.

-We always use numbers 127 or below for termination and tokens.
-This allows the parsing rules to never use more than a single byte and it allows us to inline VARINT as values whenever necessary, greatly reduce the potential number space.
+We use low numbers (0, 1) for termination of sequences that are leveraging DELTA compression so that we can keep the offset small and maximize the effect of DELTA compression.
+The one case where we do not use a 0 or 1 for termination is in a normal (untyped) list because we cannot use DELTA compression (lists are not deterministically sorted) and we prefer to reserve 0 and 1 for inline VARINT's because they are quire common, so we assign a token for list termination instead.

-We use 0 for termination in almost every case so that we can use a DELTA offset.
-Other than that, we tend to keep our tokens in the top of the 1b range so that we can inline VARINT values below the token range since smaller integer values occur more often in user data.
+We use 255 and below for tokens.
+This allows the parsing rules to never use more than a single byte and it allows us to inline VARINTs 127 and below.
+VARINTs that begin with a byte in a reserved token range must be prefixed with 255 in order to protect the token range, which means that we only take a penalty byte when the numbers are very large.
+This penalty only applies when we are parsing a token, there are many cases where we parse a VARINT and a token is not possible and so we do not take this penalty for large numbers in those cases.

 ## VARINT_TABLE